isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

         "name": "v6-dnr", // name of the option

         // The following fields should be specified:
-        // - service priority (unsigned 16 bit integer)
+        // - service priority (unsigned 16-bit integer)
-        // - authentication-domain-name (fqdn of the encrypted resolver)
+        // - authentication-domain-name (FQDN of the encrypted resolver)
         // - a list of one or more IPv6 addresses
         // - list of parameters in key=value format, space separated; any comma
-        //   characters in this field must be escaped with double backslash "data": "100, dot1.example.org., 2001:db8::1 2001:db8::2, alpn=dot port=8530"
+        //   characters in this field must be escaped with double backslashes "data": "100, dot1.example.org., 2001:db8::1 2001:db8::2, alpn=dot port=8530"
       }